-The challenge with the kitchen was trying to collectively achieve the clients extensive wish list items.
+The challenge with the kitchen was to incorporate the clients’ extensive wish list of features, function and look.
 However, with a large room and a complete redesign the room had excellent potential.
 A warm contemporary, classic fusion with easy to clean surfaces, more storage, work areas and increased functionality was desired.

 The existing kitchen had a single entrance, many angles and a dropped ceiling following the shape of the kitchen.
 By extending the kitchen wall towards the dining room we were able to square the kitchen up.
-We were able to hide one of the existing 30 degree angled walls with cabinetry and upstands above.
+We hid one of the existing 30 degree angled walls with cabinetry and upstands above.
 The existing dropped ceiling was removed and leveled to the same height as the rest of the room.
-Removing angles out of the kitchen gave us the opportunity to offer the client more effective storage.
+By removing angles out of the kitchen, we were able to provide more effective storage.

-A floating Island was then built in the middle of the space, eliminating all the angles, and providing a social focal point of the room.
+A floating Island was then built in the middle of the space, eliminating odd angles, and providing a social focal point of the room.
 Maximum Marmi Michelangelo porcelain benchtops and splash-backs were married in with shaker style doors to give this space an elegant modern feel.
-Glass pendant feature lights hang over the Island while under counter lighting gives depth to the kitchen.
+Glass pendant feature lights hang over the island while under counter lighting gives depth to the kitchen.

 One of the main requests for this space was to incorporate a gas fireplace.
 By building a stud wall at the end of this room we were able to create the space needed for the selected fireplace.
 Grain matched Maximum Marmi Calacatta porcelain cladding to the fireplace and an integrated woodgrain open shelving unit makes for a dramatic focal point to this open area.